haml/haml/REFERENCE.md

     gem install haml

-You can then use it by including the "haml" gem in Ruby code, and using {Haml::Engine} like so:
+You can then use it by including the `haml` gem in Ruby code, and using {Haml::Template} like so:

     engine = Haml::Template.new { "%p Haml code!" }
     engine.render #=> "<p>Haml code!</p>\n"